 Houses outfitted with wood stoves are more expensive to insure.
 Households with wood stoves are more likely to experience carbon dioxide poisoning and fires, so providers consider them riskier to insure.

 Insurers will also take a peek at your credit history and debt before setting your premium.
-The more confidant they are in your ability to pay your premium on time, the lower the risk involved in insuring you as a client.
+The more confident they are in your ability to pay your premium on time, the lower the risk involved in insuring you as a client.

 Any history of previous claims can also raise your premium.

 Before you start shopping the rates, be sure to have your building history and personal inventory in-hand.
-Going into the process fully-informed is the best way to get the most out of your renters insurance coverage.
+Going into the process fully-informed is the best way to get the most out of your renter's insurance coverage.